gruns/furl/API.md

  * __args__: Shortcut for __query_params__.
- * __path__: A list of path segments to remove from the end of the existing path segments list, or a path string to remove from the end of the existing path string, or True to remove the path portion of the URL entirely.
+ * __path__: A list of path segments to remove from the end of the existing path segments list, or a path string to remove from the end of the existing path string, or True to remove the entire path portion of the URL.
- * __query__: A list of query keys to remove from the query, if they exist, or True to remove the query portion of the URL entirely.
+ * __query__: A list of query keys to remove from the query, if they exist, or True to remove the entire query portion of the URL.
  * __query_params__: A list of query keys to remove from the query, if they exist.
- * __fragment__: If True, remove the fragment portion of the URL entirely.
+ * __fragment__: If True, remove the entire fragment portion of the URL.
- * __fragment_path__: A list of path segments to remove from the end of the fragment's path segments, or a path string to remove from the end of the fragment's path string, or True to remove the fragment path entirely.
+ * __fragment_path__: A list of path segments to remove from the end of the fragment's path segments, or a path string to remove from the end of the fragment's path string, or True to remove the entire fragment path.
  * __fragment_args__: A list of query keys to remove from the fragment's query, if they exist.
  * __username__: If True, remove the username, if it exists.